 3.2 Design in the editor, then rebuild at runtime

 A downside to the first approach is that you have to save large meshes as assets.
-If you're generating large caves, or just a large number of them, this can consume a lot of memory and increase the build size of the game to an unacceptable size.
+If you’re generating large caves, or just a large number of them, this could increase the build size of the project to an unacceptable degree.

 If taking this approach, be sure to save the modules you used when generating the prefab.
 You’ll want to duplicate the modules you used and store those duplicates somewhere safe.
 If you mutate the module (e.g. by generating a random cave with it, causing the seed to be rerolled) you won’t be able to rebuild the cave unless you’ve saved all of its properties somewhere.

-An alternative to saving the module is to save a copy of the map, and then use a static map holder to reproduce that same map in the cave generator.
-The map will be saved as a PNG, which does an excellent job of compressing the map data so that it takes significantly less than 1 bit per tile.
+An alternative to saving the module is to save a copy of the map, and then use a static map holder (Create -> AKSaigyouji -> Map Generators -> Static Map Holder) to reproduce that same map in the cave generator.
+The map will be saved as a PNG, which compresses the map very efficiently.

 3.3 Design and build algorithmically at run-time

 A more feasible approach (compared to complete randomization) is a hybrid approach along the lines of, for example, Diablo 2.
-Generate a number of fixed sections, place markers throughout the sections to indicate where content can be randomly generated, then assemble these pieces randomly to produce randomized yet highly structured content.
+Generate a number of fixed chunks, place markers throughout the sections to indicate where content can be randomly generated, then assemble these pieces randomly to produce randomized yet highly structured content.
 The entrance carver map generator module was designed to help stitch together caves: you can slot a module into an entrance carver module, and it will carve an opening along the boundary, connecting it to the rest of the map.
-This is an approach I'm investigating more closely - the difficult infrastructure is already in place, I just need to wire it up and give it some polish.

 4. Visual editor